How to get more bang for your blog-writing buck

 3. How much time do you spend writing articles?

 When I started writing blog articles I didn’t count how long it took to

 produce each article.
 Then I started counting and discovered I was taking up to 6 or 7 hours to write and edit each article – hours for which no-one was paying me.
 I realised that if I wanted to get better bang for my blog-writing buck I’d have to spend less time writing articles.

 And so I decided to try to spend no more than 3 hours writing and editing each article and quickly discovered I could only meet this target if I stuck to articles about subjects I knew really well.
-Nowadays, if an article’s not coming together easily I simply delete it and write a different article that comes more naturally and is easier to write.
-And as it turns out, the best articles are about the subjects I know best.
+Nowadays, if an article’s not coming together easily, I simply delete it and write a different article that comes more naturally and is easier to write.
+And, not surprisingly, the best and easiest articles to write are about the subjects I know best.

 4. Are you a smart blogger?

 - Don’t write more articles than you need to.
 Publishing one blog article a week arguably gives you similar results (in terms of how search engine spiders view your website and business) as publishing two or three blog articles per week.

 - Write articles that give good information that will benefit people but don’t make your blog articles longer or more detailed than you need to.
 A medium-sized article is more likely to be read in full than a very long article and takes less time to write.